codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 ### GitOps-controlled entities
-CSDP stores the state of your account entities according to GitOps principles and policies.
+Codefresh stores the state of your account entities according to GitOps principles and policies.

 #### Write permissions
 Users with write permissions can access and manage files directly in the Git repository.
 Any action on the file such as create, update, or delete, is immediately reflected in the user account.

-Any user action via a CSDP client (UI or CLI), on a GitOps-controlled resource, is impersonated with the user's Git permissions.
-If the user does not have permissions for an action in Git, then the user is automatically denied access to the same action in a CSDP client.
+Any user action via a Codefresh client (UI or CLI), on a GitOps-controlled resource, is impersonated with the user's Git permissions.
+If the user does not have permissions for an action in Git, then the user is automatically denied access to the same action in a Codefresh client.

-For CSDP to impersonate the user, the user must provide Git credentials for every runtime.
-The credentials are securely stored by the CSDP application proxy.
+For Codefresh to impersonate the user, the user must provide Git credentials for every runtime.
+The credentials are securely stored by the Codefresh application proxy.
-The CSDP application proxy uses these credentials:
+The Codefresh application proxy uses these credentials:
 * For Git-provider operations
-* To update CSDP with the read/write permissions to all existing repositories linked to the Git Source defined for a runtime.
-The CSDP client can perform client-side validations.
+* To update Codefresh with the read/write permissions to all existing repositories linked to the Git Source defined for a runtime.
+The Codefresh client can perform client-side validations.

-To add your Git personal token, in the CSDP UI, go to your avatar and then select [user settings](https://g.codefresh.io/2.0/user-settings).
+To add your Git personal token, in the Codefresh UI, go to your avatar and then select [user settings](https://g.codefresh.io/2.0/user-settings).

 {% include
 image.html